Minecraft652/SFTFinance/README.md

 - If the server is started, files such as config.yml are automatically generated
 - Plugin can only be configured when the server is disabled
 - After the configuration is complete, it can be used normally.

+## PlaceHolders

+- To enable placeholders, You need enable this first in config.yml, EnablePlaceHolderAPI: true
+- And PlaceHolderAPI plugin.
+You can find it at Github, SpigotMC...
+- In here "COINSYMBOL" is your variable of tokens.
+- %sftfinance_address% - Your current wallet address.
+- %sftfinance_"COINSYMBOL"balance% - Your currect token balance. example: %sftfinance_BNBbalance% is your BNB balance...

 ## Command